Partial Information in a Mean-Variance Portfolio Selection Game: Discussion and Numerical Illustration

+As explained below Remark~\ref{rem:NE-1'}, under partial information, the full-information trading strategy \eqref{NE_constant} changes into \eqref{NE-1}, consisting of myopic trading and intertemporal hedging.
+In particular, myopic trading (i.e., the first term of \eqref{NE-1}) is in the exact form of \eqref{NE_constant}, with $\mu$ in \eqref{NE_constant} (now unknown) approximated by $\theta(p)$ in \eqref{NE-1}.
+It is of interest to see how investors' wealth is affected by partial information and whether myopic trading or intertemporal hedging is the main driver.

-The first plot in Figure~\ref{fig:mu=mu_1}(c) shows that $P(\cdot)=\widehat{\mathfrak p}_1(\cdot)$ in \eqref{p_j} oscillates wildly before converging to 1 after $t=4$.
-Accordingly, the first term of \eqref{NE-1} (the second plot, Figure~\ref{fig:mu=mu_1}(b)) deviates from \eqref{NE_constant} (the last plot, Figure~\ref{fig:mu=mu_1}(b)) for $t\in [0,4]$.
-This deviation, while visible, is generally small.
-The resulting wealth processes (the last two plots, Figure~\ref{fig:mu=mu_1}(a)) are therefore quite similar.
+For the case of a constant $\mu$, by Lemmas~\ref{lem:p to 1} and \ref{lem:hW}, $P(\cdot)={\mathfrak p}_1(\cdot)$ in \eqref{p_j} satisfies SDE \eqref{P}, which might oscillate wildly between 0 and 1 before converging to one of them.
+It is then possible that $\theta(P(\cdot))$ drifts far away from the true value of $\mu$, making myopic trading distinct from the ideal level \eqref{NE_constant}, for quite some time.
+The first plot in Figure~\ref{fig:P} shows that $P(\cdot)={\mathfrak p}_1(\cdot)$ in \eqref{p_j} does oscillate wildly before converging to 1 after $t=4$.
+Accordingly, myopic trading (the second plot, Figure~\ref{subfig:pi_i}) deviates from \eqref{NE_constant} (the last plot, Figure~\ref{subfig:pi_i}) for $t\in [0,4]$.
+This deviation, while discernible, is generally small.
+The resulting wealth processes (the last two plots, Figure~\ref{subfig:X_i}) are thus similar.
 Indeed, while $P$ oscillates forcefully, it generally moves in the right direction: it rises above 0.8 quickly after time 1 and stay within $[0.8,1]$ afterwards.
-This allows $\theta(P(\cdot))$ to stay near $\mu=\mu_1$ after $t=1$, such that the first term of \eqref{NE-1} and \eqref{NE_constant} remain close for most of the time.
+This allows $\theta(P(\cdot))$ to stay near $\mu=\mu_1$ after $t=1$, such that myopic trading and \eqref{NE_constant} remain close for most of the time.

-It is in fact the second term of \eqref{NE-1} that drastically turns the trading strategy away from the ideal level \eqref{NE_constant}, as shown in the first plot of Figure~\ref{fig:mu=mu_1}(b).
-In particular, the most radical behavior takes place during $t\in[1.6, 2.4]$, when previous stock holding is changed to heavy shortselling.
-This severely impacts the wealth processes of investors, many of which fall below the default level $0$ (the first plot, Figure~\ref{fig:mu=mu_1}(a)).
-Such a radical change demands further explanations.